 a.
-For sites adjacent to or abutting the railway line, the The minimum building setback for buildings, balconies and decks from the rail corridor boundary shall be 4 metres.
+The minimum building setback for buildings, balconies and decks from the rail corridor boundary shall be 4 metres.

 Any application arising from this rule shall not be publicly notified and shall be limited notified only to KiwiRail (absent its written approval).